 With few exceptions, magazine writers often produce feature-oriented pieces.
 Some magazine writers focus on smaller stories, while others produce long-form, or narrative, pieces.
-This can include exclusive interviews with sought-after subjects and celebrities that can be several pages long.
+It can be a profile based on exclusive interviews with sought-after subjects and celebrities that can be several pages long.

 Due to the nature of magazine writing, many magazine writers work as freelancers.
 Some have cushy at-large positions, while others live assignment-to-assignment.
-Freelance magazine writers who don’t have steady gigs -- i.e. stories for a certain section that magazine editors regularly assign to them -- can find it stressful to constantly chase assignments.
+Freelance magazine writers who don’t have steady gigs—i.e., stories for a certain section that magazine editors regularly assign to them—can find it stressful to chase assignments constantly.

-Every editorial staff is different and quite often a magazine will give first priority to regular contributors.
+Every editorial staff is different, and quite often a magazine will give first priority to regular contributors.
 Once you get in with a magazine, they may send out a regular call for stories to their entire pool of writers.
-This will be a list of topics they are interested in and each writer can choose which story they want to take on for that particular issue.
+It will be a list of topics they are interested in, and each writer can choose which story they want to take on for that particular issue.

-- Read magazines.
-It is important that you gain an understanding of the style of magazine journalism.
-It is different than writing for a daily newspaper and the best way for you to familiarize yourself with it is to read.
-This is often called learning your market and it is essential, particularly if you wish to focus on niche topics such as beauty, fashion or technology.
+- Read Magazines: It is important that you gain an understanding of the style of magazine journalism.
+It is different than writing for a daily newspaper, and the best way for you to familiarize yourself with it is to read.
+It is often called learning your market, and it is essential, particularly if you wish to focus on niche topics such as beauty, fashion or technology.
 Through this research, you will learn about story length and format and how magazine writers capture a reader's attention.

-- Start writing.
-Writers need samples of their work and practice honing their skills.
+- Start Writing: Writers need samples of their work and practice honing their skills.
 The best way to do that is to write and write often.
 Give yourself assignments and write sample stories, pick up a side gig with a local publication or do some work for a blog.
-This will create a body of work that you can show editors when sending queries.
+It will create a body of work that you can show editors when sending queries.